OpenHelix-Team/LLaVA-VLA/README.md

 4. 🔌 **Seamless Extensibility** - It is built on the widely-used LLaVA ecosystem.
 It fosters easy technology transfer to derivative projects.
 5. 🔄 **Active maintenance** - We will continuously improve it with new functions and environments.

-## News
-- **2025.06.17** 🌟 We release training codes, test codes, and checkpoints of LLaVA-VLA.

-## TODO
-- [ ] Deploy our model on [RoboTwin](https://github.com/TianxingChen/RoboTwin) benchmark, a real-world-aligned simulator with dual-arm.
-- [ ] Release real-world demo.
-- [ ] Release models based on more baselines.

 ## 📌 Contents
 - [Overview](#model-overview)
 - [Installation](#installation)